wangywUST/talk-20260427/slides.md

 ### Phase 1 ✅

-已有 AI 工作的方法论沉淀
+Consolidate methodology from existing AI work.

-Signal is Physics 框架建立
+Establish the Signal is Physics framework.

 </div>